shibbir-ahmad24/Movie-Recommendation-Web-App/README.md

 **Solution**

-I built a **content-based Movie Recommendation App** that suggests movies similar to a user-selected title.
+I built a **content-based Movie Recommendation Web App** that suggests movies similar to a user-selected title.
 The app integrates Python, Streamlit, and TMDB APIs to deliver recommendations in an interactive, visually appealing format, complete with movie posters.

 **Impact**
 - Simplifies movie discovery for users by presenting curated options.